geekzter/synapse-network/README.md

 ```
 terraform output user_name
 terraform output user_password
-terraform output azure_windows_vm_public_ip_address
+terraform output windows_vm_public_ip_address
 ```
-You can also use the generated file at data/default/azure-client.rdp.
+You can also use the generated file at data/default/azure-[region]-client.rdp.
 Connect to Synapse Analytics using SQL Server Management Studio.
 The Synapse Analytics credentials are the same as for the VM.
 The FQDN can be fetched using:
 ```
-terraform output azure_sql_dwh_fqdn
+terraform output sql_dwh_fqdn
 ```
 The VM will already have SQL Server Management Studio installed, and the Virtual Network is configured to use the Private Endpoint of Synapse Analytics.
 Within SQL Server Management Studio, run a query e.g.
 ```
-select top 100000000 * from dbo.Trip
+select top 100000000 * from dbo.Trip option (label = 'mylabel')
 ```
 This query simulates an ETL of 100M rows and completes in ~ 30 minutes, when executed from AWS Ireland to Synapse Analytics with DW100c in Azure West Europe (Amsterdam).
 Using the public endpoint instead of S2S VPN and private endpoint yields the same results, both paths are taking a direct route.
+Specifying a label helps identity this query in [Dynamic Management Views](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-exec-requests-transact-sql) .

 <p align="center">
 <img src="visuals/100m.png">